 If the organisation you work for changes ownership

-If the organisation you work for changes ownership, you can continue to be a registered carer as long as the new owner is not a Child Care Benefit approved child care service.
+If there is a change of ownership you can continue being a registered carer as long as the new owner isn't a Child Care Benefit approved child care service.

-If your employer is a Child Care Benefit approved child care service, you will not be able to keep your registered carer status.
+If your employer is a Child Care Benefit approved child care service, you won't be able to keep your registered carer status.

 If the organisation you work for becomes a Child Care Benefit approved child care service

-You cannot be a registered carer and issue registered care receipts if the organisation you work for is a Child Care Benefit approved child care service.
+You can't be a registered carer and issue registered care receipts if the organisation you work for is a Child Care Benefit approved child care service.

 However, families will still be able to lodge their receipts and claim for periods that you provided registered care.